 [Section 26 amended by No. 32 of 1994 s.
 3(2).]

-27. Consultants, etc.
+27. Consultants etc.

 (1) The Authority may, with the approval of the Minister, engage under a contract for services or other arrangement any consultant or person to provide professional, technical or other assistance as it considers necessary to enable the Authority to perform its functions.